shundhammer/qdirstat/README.md

   Treemap" or F9 key)

 - Treemap and tree list view communicate.
-Select an item in one view, and it is also selected in another.
+Select an item in one view, and it is also selected in the other.
 If you click on that large blob in the treemap, it is located in the tree view, all branches up to its directory are opened, and the tree view scrolls to that item.

 - Cleanup actions.
 Once you know what is consuming the disk space, you can start cleanup actions from within QDirStat to reclaim disk space - or to